Bokor, Cambodia: History

 The area of Bokor City, located on the plateau of Phnom Bokor (also known as Elephant Mountain or Dâmrei Mountain), was first developed as a hill station during the French colonial period in the early 20th century.
-The site was chosen for it's cool climate and panoramic view of the Gulf of Thailand.
+The site was chosen for its cool climate and panoramic view of the Gulf of Thailand.
 The Le Bokor Palace, along with other colonial structures such as The Catholic Church, Post Office, Casino and Villas, was completed in 1925 to serve as a retreat for French officials and Cambodian elite.
-During the 1930s, The Cambodian monarchy constructed a summer resident known as The Black Palace (Damnak Sla Khmao) near the Yeay Mao Monument (nowdays) and the summit of the mountain.
+During the 1930s, The Cambodian monarchy constructed a summer resident known as The Black Palace (Damnak Sla Khmao) near the Yeay Mao Monument (nowadays) and the summit of the mountain.
 The hill station decline during the First Indochinese War in the 1940s and remained largely abandoned.
 In the 1960s, under the government of Prince Norodom Sihanouk, the area was brief revival with the construction of new hotels and casinos, and in 1962, It declare a tourist city.
 However, political instability and civil conflict let to further abandonment, and the area became a stronghold for the Khmer Rouge from the 1970s until the 1990s.
-In 1993, the Cambodian government designated the area as Preah Monivong Bokor National Park to protect it's natural environment and historical structures.
+In 1993, the Cambodian government designated the area as Preah Monivong Bokor National Park to protect its natural environment and historical structures.
 In recent years, the government have undertaken restoration and redeveloped projects, cluminating in the creation of the administrative entity "Bokor City" which incorporated three communes.
 The development of the city within the national park has generate both tourism opportunities and concerns about environmental conservation and heritage preservation.